 Check Reviews

-Search for reviews or commonly asked questions about the brand or product.
-Sites like the Better Business Bureau or Trustpilot can also provide additional reviews from other buyers too.
+Search for real reviews or commonly asked questions about the brand or product.
+Sites like Google, the Better Business Bureau, or Trustpilot can also provide additional reviews from other buyers too.

 Check your accounts during the shopping season and when making purchases, ensuring transactions are made by you.